nodeforspeed/node-for-speed/README.md

 await NodeForSpeed.load(server, config)
 ```

-Where `config` is optional and will be "assigned" to your main configuration for the given execution.
+Where `config` is an optional parameter to be "assigned" to your main configuration for the given execution.

 # Configuration